 The reasons for permitting Kitniyos Shenishtanu are very compelling.
 What are the counter arguments in favor of prohibiting Kitniyos Shenishtanu?
 When Rabbi Moshe Heinemann, shlit”a, Rabbinic Administrator of the STAR-K, discussed this issue with Rabbi Yosef Shalom Eliyashiv, zt”l, and Rabbi Shlomo Zalman Auerbach, zt”l, their position was to prohibit Kitniyos Shenishtanu as a Chumra d’Pischa, a strict adherence to the minhag of prohibiting Kitniyos.
 For this reason, it is STAR-K policy not to certify products containing Kitniyos Shenishtanu.

 It was determined that quinoa is Kosher L’Pesach.
 It is not related to millet, rice or the Chameishis Minei Dagan, five types of grain products.
-Quinoa is a member of the “goose foot” family, which includes sugar beets and beet root.
+Quinoa is a member of the amaranth family.
 STAR-K tested quinoa to see if it would rise.
 The result was sirchon, as termed by Chazal, which means the quinoa decayed and did not rise.
 Furthermore, quinoa’s growth does not resemble kitniyos and, as cited in Igros Moshe O.C.
 (3:63), we do not consider additional products beyond what was originally established.
 However, recent investigations have found that there is a possibility that quinoa grows in proximity to certain grains and/or is processed in facilities that compromise Kosher for Passover status.
-Therefore, quinoa may be used only on Pesach with reliable Kosher for Passover approval.
+Therefore, quinoa may be used on Pesach only with reliable Kosher for Passover approval.